Sharper bounds for the Chebyshev function $\psi(x)$: Proof of Theorem

 One would certainly expect that by refining the intervals used one can bring the result down slightly.
-The computations required to verify all of the values used in the proof of the Lemma already took over $4000$ core/hours. \end{Rem}
+The computations required to verify all of the values used in the proof of Lemma \ref{lem:fksinterp1} already took over $4000$ cpu/hours on various machines in the Westgrid computing cluster. \end{Rem}

 \begin{proof}[Proof of Corollary \ref{cor:allx} ] The right hand side of the formula

 comes from Lemma \ref{lem:fksinterp1}.

 For all $\log x > 200\,000$ Theorem \ref{thm-asymptoticVersion} gives the result.
 For $200\,000 \ge \log x \ge 2\,100$ Lemma \ref{lem:fksinterp1} gives the result.
 For $2\,100 \ge \log x \ge 0$ Lemma \ref{lem:butinterp} gives the result. \end{proof}